diantyapitaloka/Forecasting-Grocery/README.md

 - Data Ingestion: This is the first step where you bring your raw sales data into the notebook environment.
 Using the methods mentioned earlier, like mounting Google Drive, ensures your data is persistent and accessible across different coding sessions.
 - Exploratory Data Analysis (EDA): Before forecasting, you must clean your data to handle missing values or "out of stock" anomalies.
 You’ll use libraries like Pandas to group data by product category and Matplotlib or Seaborn to visualize sales spikes.
 - Feature Engineering: This involves creating new data points that help a model learn, such as "Is it a weekend?" or "Is there a promotion running?"
 These extra signals are crucial for grocery stores where consumer behavior changes drastically during paydays or holidays.
+- Model Selection: Depending on your goals, you might use statistical models like ARIMA for simple trends or machine learning models like XGBoost for complex relationships.
+Colab’s high RAM and GPU options make it easy to train these models much faster than a standard laptop.

 # 🧁🍫🍬 Forecasting-Grocery Code 🍬🍫🧁